vanshika022007/Hactoberfest2025h/README.md

 ## License

 This repository is licensed under the MIT License, meaning you are free to use and contribute to this project.
+## Contributors 🎉

+Thank you for maintaining this awesome project!
+This repository is very helpful for beginners to practice open-source contributions.
+I’m excited to be part of Hacktoberfest 2025 and contribute to this repository. 🚀